Port Authority Advisory Committee

 Goals

-• Develop the Maritime Port Mission Plan, which is submitted to the Texas Legislature each biennium.
+• In collaboration with TxDOT's Maritime Division, develop the Texas Port Mission Plan, which is submitted to the Texas Legislature each biennium.

 • Promote Texas ports for economic development opportunities.